Skip to main content

 Overview

-Under the hood, the module system is built on nWidart/laravel-modules. phpVMS ships customised stubs so generated modules match phpVMS conventions out of the box.
+Under the hood, the module system is built on nWidart/laravel-modules. phpvms ships customised stubs so generated modules match phpvms conventions out of the box.

 Why use modules